 The preliminary application should contain two elements: a description of the project plan containing an outline of the intended experimental techniques and a rationale for the proposed study indicating its importance in light of current insights and knowledge about vehicle emissions.
 It is essential that both the scientific questions being addressed and the methodological approach be explained clearly.
 When critical, the experience of the investigators and the availability of any special equipment and facilities should be mentioned.
-The preliminary application must be no more than five pages in length (using 1 inch margins and minimum 11 pt font size); it will be returned to applicants if it is longer (references are not included in the 5-page limit).
-Detailed budgetary information is not desired in the preliminary application, but investigators should indicate the estimated scope of the project in terms of time and money.
-No forms are necessary for the proposal or budget.
+The preliminary application must be no more than five pages in length; it will be returned to applicants if it is longer (references are not included in the 5-page limit).
+No forms are necessary but please make sure to include the investigator(s) name(s) and institution(s) and an application title on the first page; please use 11-point font size and 1-inch margins.